micdonato/pizza/README.md

 I am collecting them here mostly to share them with friends and family.

-## How is this organized
+## How it is organized

 I am going to put all the markdown documentation in the `docs` folder for now.

 ## poetry
-I am using poetry for dependency management
+I am using poetry for dependency management.
+Maybe overkill, but I like it.

 ## License
 The content of this repository is under the Creative Commons Attribution-NonCommercial-NoDerivs (CC-BY-NC-ND).
 You are free to use and  share it as long as it is not for commercial purposes and you attribute it to the source (this repository).